WS-UB/WLMap/README.md

    - Select the Pixel 7a (API 35)

 ## Project Status
+- [X] Enable the feature to fill in the information on the Share Data page.
-- Currently in the process of integrating the interactive map into the WLMap button
+- [] Integrating the interactive map fragment into the WLMap button.